A New Wave of Business: Sustainable Food Without Compromise

 In today’s atmosphere, sustainability is at the forefront of many business decisions and practices.
 As organizations continue to grow and innovate globally, they are searching for ways to positively impact all of their stakeholders—including the environment.

 When thinking of an exemplary instance of purely sustainable business practices, Graziadio alumna Jessica Waite (MBA ‘18) comes to mind.
-Her phenomenally popular businesses include Wrench & Rodent, The Whet Noodle, Pickled Ginger Catering, and her newest company, The Plot—each a clear example of a sustainably run business.
+Her phenomenally popular businesses include Wrench & Rodent, Pickled Ginger Catering, and her newest company, The Plot—each a clear example of a sustainably run business.

 Growing up in Seattle, Jessica became a vegetarian at the young age of seven, eventually discovering her environmentalism affinity.
 Jessica began in the restaurant industry, working for Starbucks during her teenage years to gain job experience.
 She later began working for Claim Jumper, getting the unique opportunity to reside in Carlsbad.
 Attending Cal State San Marcos for her undergrad, Jessica focused on studying psychology with an emphasis in biology, further developing her passion for making a difference in people’s health.
 Upon her graduation, she met her—now—husband, Davin Waite, a chef.